 For an example of that, look at the emergence of Halo Top, the low calorie ice cream brand.
 After a few years of largely unsuccessful experimentation, they eventually managed to get things correctly aligned resulting in a sudden unexpected 2,500% growth in 2016 – on the path to becoming the number 1 ice cream in the USA.
 As their founder observed, “From there it seemed to take on a life of its own.
 It grew quickly and it very much shocked us”.

-“Shocking ease” like this is the consequence of strategic alignment of action with situation – of “system fit”.
+“Shocking ease” like this is the consequence of strategic wisdom and alignment of action with situation – of “system fit”.

 Ease is not the only reason to avoid effort.
 It’s also important to do so because effort can be extremely destructive – to you and to other parties.